j34-chapman/Guard/docs/testing.md

 ## Test Plan
 TODO: Describe any manual and automated (unit) tests.
 Uniquely identify each test case.
 Include prerequisites and test data.

 Jake (UC3) - For my USE-case of the search bar , i managed to succesfully run an a auotmated test.
-I used test cafe to run the test in which it selected in the search bar and typed a specif search query and returned the correct results.
+I used test cafe to run the test in which it selected in the search bar and typed a specific search query and returned the correct results.

 Test Runs
 TODO: For each test described above, indicate the current status.